percona/percona-server/doc/source/myrocks/variables.rst

   * kForceOptimized -  Always compact bottommost level but in bottommost level avoid double-compacting files created in the same compaction

+.. variable:: rocksdb_manual_compaction_threads

+  :cli: ``--rocksdb-manual-compaction-threads``
+  :dyn: Yes
+  :scope: Local
+  :vartype: INT
+  :default: 0

+This variable defines the number of RocksDB threads to run for a manual compaction.

+The minimum value is 0.
+The maximum value is 120.

 .. variable:: rocksdb_manual_wal_flush

   :cli: ``--rocksdb-manual-wal-flush``